habedi/cogitator/benches/README.md

 1. **Configuration:** Loads settings from `benches.yml` and merges them with command-line arguments (CLI > YAML > Defaults).
 2. **Dataset Loading:** Loads the specified dataset subset based on the final configuration.
-3. **Model & CoT Methods:** Sets up the language model and instances of enabled CoT methods, configured according to `benches.yml`.
+3. **Model & CoT Strategies:** Sets up the language model and instances of enabled CoT strategies, configured according to `benches.yml`.
-4. **Setup Phase (One-Time Cost per Run):** Before generating answers for the test questions, methods that need fitting or training (like AutoCoT and CDWCoT) perform this step *once* using the loaded dataset samples and configured parameters.
+4. **Setup Phase (One-Time Cost per Run):** Before generating answers for the test questions, strategies that need fitting or training (like AutoCoT and CDWCoT) perform this step *once* using the loaded dataset samples and configured parameters.
 5. **Generation Phase (Per Question):** The script iterates through each loaded question:
-    * For each question, it executes all *enabled* CoT methods using their configured parameters.
+    * For each question, it executes all *enabled* CoT strategies using their configured parameters.
-    * If run synchronously, methods execute one after another.
+    * If run synchronously, strategies execute one after another.
 If async, calls run concurrently.
     * The raw text output from the LLM and the execution time are recorded.
 6. **Output:** Results are saved line-by-line in JSONL format to the specified output file.